foundriesio/docs/source/reference/zephyr-zmp.rst

    ``zmp build`` must be done with care; see :ref:`howto-mcuboot-keys` for details.

-The top-level command is ``zmp build``.
-By default, it takes a path to an application inside the Zephyr microPlatform installation directory, and builds a signed application image, as well as an MCUboot binary capable of loading that application image.
-(The default behavior can be changed through various options.)
+The ``zmp build`` command builds signed Zephyr microPlatform application images, as well as MCUboot binaries capable of loading those images.
+It is a wrapper for the CMake toolchains provided by Zephyr and MCUboot which makes interoperation easier.

 To get help, run this from the Zephyr microPlatform root directory::